RobbieCase/ResyWatcher/README.md

 # ResyWatcher

-discord bot that checks resy for reservation openings and sends a ping when something matching your criteria becomes available.
+bot that checks resy for reservation openings and sends a ping on discord when something matching your criteria becomes available.

 ## features